第11回 ”Pero” 林 宏行 No Wasted Days〜アンチメインストリームの美学

 Vol. 11 "Pero" Hiroyuki Hayashi No Wasted Days - Anti-Mainstream Aesthetics

-In the world of classic longboarding, which is distinct from shortboard surfing that has now become an Olympic sport, there is a solitary genius shaper surfer named Robin Kegall who has inherited the history of longboarding since the 1960s.
+In the world of classic longboarding, which is distinct from shortboard surfing, which has now become an Olympic sport, there is a solitary genius shaper-surfer named Robin Kegal, who continues the history of the sport that dates back to the 1960s.

-Pero, also known as Hiroyuki Hayashi, has been friends with Robin for many years, and has traveled together to California, Australia, Hawaii, and Europe many times, capturing their adventures on camera.
+Pero, also known as Hiroyuki Hayashi, has been friends with Robin Kegal for many years, and they have traveled together to California, Australia, Hawaii, and even Europe, capturing their adventures behind the camera.
 He has taken over tens of thousands of photos, most of which are unpublished.
-This time, we spoke to Pero about the true Robin Kegal from his perspective, and the meaning of continuing to pursue unknown waves together.
+We spoke to Pero about the true Robin Kegal from his perspective, and the meaning of continuing to pursue unknown waves together.

 (Robin Kegel, Morroco.
 2011 )

-Speaking of Pero, you've been spending a lot of time with Robin Kegall, who recently visited Japan.
-Robin has actually come up in conversation many times in this series, but how did you become friends with her in the first place?
+Speaking of Pero, you've been spending a lot of time with Robin Kegal, who recently visited Japan.
+In fact, Robin has come up in conversation many times in this series, but how did you become friends with her in the first place?

 I think it all started around 2009 , about 15 years ago, when Robin and I went on our first trip together.
-When we came to Japan, we thought there might be some waves, so we decided to fly to Tanegashima on short notice, but we couldn't bring our longboards, so we just brought a short board.
-Since it was just the two of us, we were a bit nervous at first and a little awkward with each other, but when we got there, the waves were overhead and amazing, so we became good friends.
+When I came to Japan, we decided to fly to Tanegashima on short notice because it looked like there might be some waves, but we couldn't take our longboards, so we just took one shorter board.
+Since it was just the two of us, we were a little nervous at first and felt a bit awkward around each other, but when we got there, the waves were overhead and amazing, and we became really good friends.

-It looks like there will be waves again this time, so Robin, Kai Ellis Flint, Yuriko and others headed to Tanegashima again.
+It looks like there will be some waves this time too, so Robin, Kai Ellis Flint, Yuriko and others headed to Tanegashima again.
 By the way, are you planning to publish the photos in some media?

 No, nothing has been decided yet (laughs).
-Apparently the wave quality has changed at the point where I got a hit last time because of the tetrapods, and since then the big waves have not broken.
-The locals are talking about Alex Nost coming, but I can't tell Robin that (laughs).
+Apparently, the spot where I got the wave last time has had some tetrapods in it, which has changed the quality of the waves, and since then, the big waves haven't been breaking there.
+The locals are talking about Alex Knost coming, but I can't tell Robin that (laughs).

-Pero is known for having a mountain of unpublished photos that he hasn't released to the public, but what will he do with all the photos he has taken so far?
+Pero is known for having a huge amount of unpublished photos that he has not released to the public, but what will he do with the photos he has taken so far?

 Of course I will.
 First of all, I'm thinking about making a proper photo book.
-The reason I haven't released my photos until now is because the people I photograph are all quite famous, so I thought it would be difficult to deal with copyrights and so on.
-But I think it's fine to just let them sleep like vintage wine, so I'm thinking about releasing them when the timing is right.
+The reason I haven't released my photos until now is because the people I photograph are all quite well-known, so I thought it would be difficult to deal with copyrights and all that.
+But I think it's fine to just let them sit like vintage wine, so I'm thinking about releasing them when the timing is right.
 First of all, I'm not sure if I can do it properly with Robin, but I haven't released one yet.
 I guess the reason is that I want to shoot with bigger waves, and I haven't found anything that I'm satisfied with yet.

 (Robin Kegel, Guitaly .
 2012 )